Morse-Novikov cohomology and rigidity of Lie affine foliations: Results on Morse-Novikov cohomology

 Since $\text{Per}(\theta)$ is a subgroup of $(\mathbb{R},+)$, it is either discrete or dense.
 In the former case, the foliation $\mathcal{F}$ is given by the fibers of a suitable fibration $M\rightarrow S^{1}$.
 In the latter case, all leaves of $\mathcal{F}$ are dense.
 For a proof of this well-known fact, see \cite[Thm.~9.3.13]{conlon}.

 In the fibration case, the foliated cohomology $H^{\bullet }(\mathcal{F})$ is well-behaved, as we explain below.
-In the case with dense leaves, the foliated cohomology can be quite pathological and is poorly understood in general.
-In this subsection, we focus on the case in which the period group is discrete, i.e. the setup is as follows:
+In the case with dense leaves, the foliated cohomology can be quite pathological.
+Below, we will focus on the case in which the period group is discrete, i.e. the setup is as follows:

 \fbox{ \parbox{\textwidth}{ In the following, $M$ is a compact, connected manifold and $\theta\in\Omega^{1}(M)$ is a closed, nowhere-vanishing one-form with period group given by $ \text{Per}(\theta)=c\mathbb{Z} $ for some $c\in\mathbb{R}_{>0}$. } } Discreteness of $\text{Per}(\theta)$ imposes that $M$ is a mapping torus and that $\mathcal{F}$ is given by the fibers of the natural fibration $M\rightarrow S^{1}$.
 To explain this, recall that given a manifold $L$ and a diffeomorphism $\varphi\in\text{Diff}(L)$, the mapping torus $\mathbb{T}_{\varphi}$ is defined to be the manifold